-Even if it probably wishes every dog owner, his beloved four-legged friend would reach a biblical age or at least live as long as a man, so this is an unrealizable wish.
+Even though every dog owner wishes that his beloved four-legged friend would reach a biblical age or at least live as long as a human, this is an unrealizable wish.
 Because an average dog's life is unfortunately much shorter than an average human life.
 Most people surely know the (however strongly simplified) formula, according to which a "human year" should correspond to about seven "dog years".

-A 10 year old dog would then be in about the same age state as a 70 year old human.
-This rule of thumb is however only very roughly applicable, on the one hand, because neither humans nor dogs age linearly, on the other hand, because the aging proceeds differently with the different dog races and it depends in addition very much on how a dog is nourished, maintained and medically cared for.
+A 10 year old dog would then be in about the same age condition as a 70 year old human.
+This rule of thumb is only very roughly applicable, however, on the one hand because neither humans nor dogs age linearly, on the other hand because aging proceeds differently with the different dog breeds and it also depends very much on how a dog is fed, cared for and medically attended.

 How old does the dog become on average?

 Statistically, how long do dogs actually live and which dog breeds have the highest life expectancy?
 As a rule, smaller dog breeds live longer than medium-sized ones, and large dogs live for a much shorter time than smaller ones.
 Rehpinscher, Chihuahua or dwarf poodle, for example, have an average statistical life expectancy of 16 years, individual representatives of small dog breeds may well live to 20 years.

 Medium-sized dog breeds such as spaniels, beagles and collies have an average life expectancy of 12 to 13 years, and very large dogs such as St. Bernards, Irish wolfhounds, German shepherds and Great Danes only live for about 6 to 8 years, statistically speaking.
 But of course these are only statistical values.
 Large deviations upwards or downwards occur again and again.
 If you look at the ancestors of today's dog breeds, the wolves, they have about the size of medium dogs and their life expectancy is on average about 12 years, in captivity about 15 years.